uraimo/SwiftyGPIO/README.md

 The compiler will create a **main** executable.

 **IMPORTANT:** As everything interacting with GPIOs via sysfs/mmapped registers, if your OS does not come with a predefined user group to access these functionalities, you'll need to run your application with root privileges using `sudo ./main`.
-If you are using a RaspberryPi with a recent Raspbian (post November 2016) or a recent Ubuntu (from 16.04 Xenial onward), this will be not required, just launch your application with `./main`.
+If you are using a RaspberryPi with a recent Raspbian (post November 2016) or a recent Ubuntu (from 16.04 Xenial onward) implementing /dev/gpiomem, this will be not required to use basic GPIOs, just launch your application with `./main`.

 On misconfigured systems, features like the listeners may require root privileges anyway.
+Advanced features like PWM still require root privileges.

 Alternatively, a specific user group for gpio access can be configured manually as shown [here](https://arcanesciencelab.wordpress.com/2016/03/31/running-rpi3-applications-that-use-gpio-without-being-root/) or in this [answer on stackoverflow](https://stackoverflow.com/questions/30938991/access-gpio-sys-class-gpio-as-non-root/30940526#30940526).
 After following those instruction, remember to add your user (e.g. pi) to the gpio group with `sudo usermod -aG gpio pi` and to reboot so that the changes you made are applied.